With Brand Embassy, you can easily set up and implement live chat on your Website.

 if the customer contacts you via offline form a ticket is created on this email

-In this section, you can choose the colours for your live chat window, its position and design.
+In this section, you can choose the colors for your live chat window, its position, and design.

 This is the bar: And the Bubble: